Thomas Brassey, 2nd Earl Brassey

 He was editor of The Naval Annual from 1892 to 1899 and then either alone or jointly with John Leyland editor from 1902 to 1914, and finally in 1919.

 He stood unsuccessfully for election to Parliament as Liberal candidate for Epsom in 1892, and for Christchurch in 1895 and 1900.
-In the latter year's general election, he fought against Kenneth Robert Balfour, and after a close and disputed result, the two men gave their names to adjoining roads in the constituency.
+In the latter year's general election, he fought against Kenneth Balfour, and after a close and disputed result, the two men gave their names to adjoining roads in the constituency.
 He made a further unsuccessful attempt to stand for election at Devonport in 1902.
 He was Mayor of Bexhill-on-Sea in 1909 and served as a Deputy Lieutenant and Justice of the Peace for Sussex.
 He was active in promoting a renewed Imperial Federation League.

 Brassey was managing director of lead mining and smelting companies in mainland Italy and Sardinia, such as the mine in Ingurtosu, a hamlet belonging to Arbus, Sardinia.

 He was Knight of Grace of the Order of St John of Jerusalem and Commander of the Order of the Crown of Italy.

 Lord Brassey married Lady Idina Mary Nevill, daughter of William Nevill, 1st Marquess of Abergavenny, on 28 February 1889.
 They had no children.
 He succeeded to his father's title in 1918, enabling him to sit in the House of Lords.
-He died childless in November the following year, aged 56 after being hit by a taxi, when the titles became extinct.
+He died childless in November the following year, aged 56, after being hit by a taxi, when the titles became extinct.
 He was buried in Catsfield, Sussex.
 The Countess Brassey died in February 1951, aged 85.